 Although no burdensome regulations are dictating the proportion of revenue that goes into marketing, some industry trends can help you in your quest to arrive at viable marketing costs that will be within your means.
 Market competition and consumer acquisition costs determine the proper marketing budget in different sectors and markets.

 Find out about current research industry standards and averages to examine how similar firms behave.
 For example, some firms operating in very competitive markets may dedicate more of their budgets to marketing.
 However, small budgets will suffice for firms with little competition in niche markets.
 Therefore, they can be used as a basis while developing your budget.
+Resources such as the Small Business Administration (SBA) guide provide helpful benchmarks.

 Step 3: Analyze Your Current Revenue